OUR 5 STAR REVIEWS ARE NO ACCIDENT

 These are some of the most frequently asked questions heard by Miami semi-truck accident lawyers.
 For answers to your specific questions, contact attorney Bobby Nunez today.

-The statute of limitations in Florida is four years after the accident.
+The statute of limitations in Florida is two (2) years after the accident.
 After that, you will not be eligible to receive compensation for your accident.
 In cases of wrongful death, the four-year clock begins when the victim passes.

 Insurance adjusters are known for lowballing settlement offers when dealing with individuals struck by commercial trucks.
 If they can get you to take a fast settlement and sign a waiver before you start talking to Miami truck accident lawyers, they can increase their profitability.
 As an accident victim, however, you may be settling for much less than you’re entitled to.